-In this article, we are focusing on the latest update, version 2.5, which offers the ability to schedule the starting and stopping of your EC2 instances (and Amazon RDS instances as well).
+In this article, we are focusing on recent updates, which offers the ability to schedule the starting and stopping of your EC2 instances (and Amazon RDS instances as well).
 This feature, called N2WS Resource Control, is a great option, as it allows you to avoid manually scripting this entire process yourself.
 So, let’s explore how you can use this new feature, step by step.

 N2WS Resource Control: A How-To Guide